Norm inflation for a non-linear heat equation with Gaussian initial conditions: Introduction

 We finish the introduction by describing one of the motivations for this study.
-The author and Chandra--Hairer--Shen in~\cite{CCHS20,CCHS22} analysed the stochastic quantisation equations of the Yang--Mills (YM) and YM--Higgs (YMH) theories on $\T^2$ and $\T^3$ respectively (see also the review article~\cite{Chevyrev22_YM}).
+The author and Chandra--Hairer--Shen in~\cite{CCHS20,CCHS22} analysed the stochastic quantisation equations of the Yang--Mills (YM) and YM--Higgs (YMH) theories on $\T^2$ and $\T^3$ respectively (see also the review article~\cite{Chevyrev22_YM}); we also mention that Bringmann-Cao~\cite{BC23} analysed the YM stochastic quantisation equations on $\T^2$ by means of para-controlled calculus (vs. regularity structures as in \cite{CCHS20}), and that the invariance of the YM measure on $\T^2$ for this dynamic was shown in \cite{ChevyrevShen23}.
 In~\cite{CCHS22}, the authors in particular constructed a candidate state space for the YM(H) measure on $\T^3$.
 A related construction was also proposed by Cao--Chatterjee~\cite{Sourav_state,Sourav_flow}.
 An ingredient in the construction of~\cite{CCHS22} is a metric space $\init$ of distributions such that the solution map of the DeTurck--YM(H) heat flow (or of any equation of the form~\eqref{eq:PDE}, see~\cite[Prop.~2.9]{CCHS22}) extends continuously locally in time to $\init$ and such that suitable smooth approximations of the GFF on $\T^3$ converge in $\init$; essentially the same space was identified in~\cite{Sourav_flow}.
 The works~\cite{Sourav_flow,CCHS22} thus provide a local \textit{well-posedness} result for~\eqref{eq:PDE} with the GFF on $\T^3$ as initial condition.

 In contrast, our results provide a corresponding \textit{ill-posedness} result.
 Indeed, the GFF on $\T^3$ satisfies Assumption~\ref{assump:GFS} and the DeTurck--YM(H) heat flow is an example of equation~\eqref{eq:PDE} covered by our results (see Examples~\ref{ex:YM_flow} and~\ref{ex:YMH_flow}).
 Theorem~\ref{thm:main_informal} and Corollary~\ref{cor:norm_inflation} therefore imply that the metric space $\init$ in~\cite{CCHS22} is not a vector space, and, more importantly, that this situation is unavoidable.
 That is, there exists no Banach space of distributions which carries the GFF on $\T^3$ and admits a continuous extension of the DeTurck--YM(H) heat flow.
 Since the 3D YM measure (at least in a regular gauge) is expected to be a perturbation of the standard 3D GFF, this suggests that every sensible state space for the 3D YM(H) measure is necessarily non-linear (cf.~\cite{Chevyrev19YM,CCHS20} in which natural \textit{linear} state spaces for the 2D YM measure were constructed).